Chicago Construction Accident Lawyer

 What If I Was Injured on a Construction Site, but I’m Not a Construction Worker?

-Workers injured on a construction job site who are not Chicago construction workers may still have legal rights.
-Consulting with a construction accident lawyer on our legal team can help you understand your options and determine the best course of action.
+People injured on a Chicago construction job site who are not construction workers may still have legal rights.
+Consulting with a construction accident lawyer on our legal team can help you understand your legal options and determine the best course of action.

 How Much Time Do I Have to Take Action?

-In Illinois, the statute of limitations for filing a construction accident lawsuit is typically two years from the date of the accident.
+In Illinois, the statute of limitations for filing a construction accident lawsuit is typically two years from the date of the accident, but exceptions may apply.

 Our Chicago Construction Accident Attorneys Are Ready to Help